hplush/slowreader/README.md

 We are using [Material Design Icons](https://pictogrammers.com/library/mdi/) icons.

+We prefer [natural non-linear shadows](https://shadows.brumm.af) for shadows more that 3 pixels.

 On desktops, we care not only about mouse UX but also about keyboard UX.
 Our keyboard UX rules:

 - Create a path: what keys can the user press to do some action?
 Try to make the path shorter.